When it comes to websites, speed is important.

 If you want a deeper look at Kinsta, I suggest that you read my full Kinsta review.

-Everything about Kinsta is optimized for performance.
+Everything about Kinsta is optimized for performance and speed.

 First, they use the Google Cloud platform to power your site.
 Yes, that means your website runs on Google’s infrastructure when you host with Kinsta.
 And Google has a pretty good reputation when it comes to the internet!